ModelEarth/community/resources/angular/README.md

 No effect:
 Ran npm update again since this error remained: Browserslist: caniuse-lite is outdated.
 Please run next command `npm update` -->

-<code>npm run quick</code>

-You'll need to close your existing server if it's running on port 4200.
-Neither of these commands work for assigning to a different port:
-npm run quick -p 4227
-ng serve --port 4227 (Frontend loads, but not json backend.)

 Open Cypress to run tests: